 When the surgical team is ready, you’ll be taken to the operating room.
 There you’ll be given anesthesia.
 The anesthesia will help you sleep through surgery, or it will make you numb from the waist down.
 Then an incision is made, giving the surgeon access to your hip joint.
 The damaged ball is removed, and the socket is prepared to hold the prosthesis.
 After the new joint is in place, the incision is closed with staples or stitches.

+The hip is a ball-and-socket joint.
 The ball is cut from the thighbone, and the surface of the old socket is smoothed.
 Then the new socket is put into the pelvis.
-The socket is usually press-fit and may be held in place with screws or cement.
+The socket is usually press-fit and may be held in place with screws.
 A press-fit prosthesis has tiny pores on its surface that your bone will grow into.
+Cement or press-fit may be used to hold the ball-and-stem portion of the hip replacement.

 The new hip stem is inserted into the head of your thighbone.
 After the stem is secure in the thighbone, the new ball and socket are joined.
 The stem of the prosthesis may be held with cement or press-fit.
 Your surgeon will choose the method that is best for you.